benrayfield/wikibinator203/README.md

 # wikibinator203

 Some basic parts work, or use earlier wikibinator106.
-(TODO custom opensource license) For making massively-multiplayer browser or desktop apps, games, musical instruments, science tools, number crunching, security research, etc, a universal lambda function (combinator), GPU optimizable, javascript eval optimizable, 256 bit ids of merkle forest, each lambda has 2 lambda childs and all paths lead to the universal lambda.
+For making massively-multiplayer browser or desktop apps, games, musical instruments, science tools, number crunching, security research, etc, a universal lambda function (combinator), GPU optimizable, javascript eval optimizable, 256 bit ids of merkle forest, each lambda has 2 lambda childs and all paths lead to the universal lambda.

+LICENSE: TODO write custom opensource license.
+It will basically be do whatever you want but nobody owns the lambdas, and that in the evilbit=true namespace all possible bits are allowed, including evil bits (even if its virus, ransomware, etc), as its an antivirus quarantine, and in the evilbit=false namespace it works like the normal internet.
+But I'll have to write the details of that.

 <img src=https://raw.githubusercontent.com/benrayfield/wikibinator203/main/pics/TestWikibinator203VM.html.png>